TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 lines of downstream CMake projects with ``-isystem`` with most compilers.
 However, when using CMake 3.23+, by configuring with::

-  -D ${PROJECT_NAME}_IMPORTED_NO_SYSTEM=ON
+  -D <Project>_IMPORTED_NO_SYSTEM=ON

-then all of the IMPORTED library targets exported into the set of installed ``<Package>Config.cmake`` files will have the ``IMPORTED_NO_SYSTEM`` target property set.
-This will cause downstream customer CMake projects to apply the include directories from these IMPORTED library targets as non-system include directories.
+then all of the IMPORTED library targets in the set of installed ``<Package>Config.cmake`` files will have the ``IMPORTED_NO_SYSTEM`` target property set.
+This will cause downstream customer CMake projects to apply the include directories from these IMPORTED library targets as non-SYSTEM include directories.
 On most compilers, that means that the include directories will be listed on the compile lines with ``-I`` instead of with ``-isystem`` (for compilers that support the ``-isystem`` option).
 (Changing from ``-isystem